Brett-Anderson-Software-Solutions/JustFixIt-App-Project/README.md

-# JustFixIt-App-Project
+# JustFixIt-Website-Project
-A web site for JustFixIt to facilitate more efficient communication with customers and showcase services offered.
+A website for JustFixIt to facilitate more efficient communication with customers and showcase services offered.